shaik1002/biggitlabbomb/doc/user/project/settings/project_access_tokens.md

 A project access token is displayed.
 Save the project access token somewhere safe.
 After you leave or refresh the page, you can't view it again.

-WARNING:
-Project access tokens are treated as [internal users](../../../development/internal_users.md).
-If an internal user creates a project access token, that token is able to access all projects that have visibility level set to [Internal](../../public_access.md).

 ## Revoke a project access token

 > - Ability to view revoked tokens [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/462217) in GitLab 17.3 [with a flag](../../../administration/feature_flags.md) named `retain_resource_access_token_user_after_revoke`.
 Disabled by default.